-Average holding periods for private equity investments have increased over the recent decade, replacing the traditional three to five-year period historically characterising those investments with average periods exceeding six years in recent years.
+Average holding periods for private equity investments have increased over the last decade, replacing the traditional three to five-year period historically characterising those investments with average periods recently exceeding six years.
 This may be driven in part by a stagnant IPO market and increased popularity of funds with long-term investment horizons focused on minimising transaction costs and other inefficiencies incident to shorter investments.
+Additionally, the effects of the COVID-19 pandemic are expected to at least temporarily extend holding periods.

-The most common exit for a private equity investment is a complete liquidation in a buy-out transaction.
-Only in extraordinary circumstances will private equity funds reinvest in an exit transaction; the terms of the fund generally dictate that the fund be wound up before a reinvested investment is likely to be liquidated.
+The most common exit for a private equity investment is a complete liquidation in a buyout transaction.
+Only in extraordinary circumstances will private equity funds reinvest in an exit transaction because the terms of the fund generally dictate that the fund be wound up before a reinvested investment is likely to be liquidated.